Ivvavik National Park of Canada

 Personal Locator Beacons ( PLB ) can also be carried into remote areas.
 When activated, PLB s send a distress signal to the Canadian military who then initiate a rescue from Victoria, British Columbia.
 This signal is non-reversible and should only be used in life threatening situations.

 The PLB distress signal contains the serial number of the beacon that allows identification of the registered owner.
-Make sure your PLB is properly registered by calling the Canadian Personal Emergency Beacon Registry in Ottawa at (613) 992-0079.
+Make sure your PLB is properly registered by calling the Canadian Beacon Registry in Ottawa at (Toll Free) 1-877-406-7671.
 A PLB transmits a distress signal at 406 MHZ.
 The use of a PLB that transmits at 121.5 MHZ is not permitted in Canada.

 Good Research and Trip Planning